About laser eye surgery

 In a more commonly used procedure, a thin flap of corneal tissue is created with another laser known as a femtosecond laser.
 The most widely used one is known as the IntraLase.
 This flap is then lifted out of the way.
 The excimer laser reshapes the underlying tissue and the flap is replaced to cover the newly recontoured surface.
 Alternatively, an instrument with a very fine blade called a microkeratome can be used to make the flap before the excimer laser reshapes the cornea.
 This procedure is known as laser-assisted in situ keratomileusis (LASIK).

-Estimates suggest that around 30 per cent of Australians have myopia (short-sightedness).
+Estimates suggest that around 30% of Australians have myopia (short-sightedness).
 A person with myopia has no trouble focusing on close objects, but objects in the distance are blurry and difficult to see.

 Hypermetropia (long-sightedness) and presbyopia

-Hypermetropia is more common than myopia but tends to cause vision problems more commonly in people over the ages of 40.
+Hypermetropia is more common than myopia but tends to cause vision problems later in life.
+It is most often seen in people over the age of 40.
 A person with hypermetropia sees distant objects better than close objects.
 They depend on glasses for up-close tasks such as reading.

 The most common variation of this is presbyopia, which usually starts when a person is in their 40s.
 Presbyopia is where people can see quite well in the distance, but need to hold reading material further and further away from their eyes to be able to see clearly.
 This can’t usually be corrected with laser corneal sculpting, but laser procedures can be used to make one eye short-sighted to overcome a dependence on reading glasses.
 This procedure is known as monovision.